-Gregory S. Rogowski has served as our Executive Vice President, Sales and Marketing since October 2017, and was President of Infrastructure from May 2009 to October 2017.
+Gregory S. Rogowski has served as our Executive Vice President, Business Development since October 2017.
+Mr Rogowski also served as our Executive Vice President, Sales and Marketing from October 2017 to September 2019, and was President of Infrastructure from May 2009 to October 2017.
 Previously, Mr. Rogowski was President and/or Chief Executive Officer of Performance Fibers, Inc., a polyester industrial fibers business from 2004 to 2009.
 He earned a Bachelor of Science degree from Virginia Polytechnic Institute and State University, a Master of Science degree from the University of Akron and a Master of Business Administration degree from the University of Richmond.